What Do Caregivers Need to Know about Maryland’s Child Passenger Safety Law?

 Transportation Article 22-412.2 (Child Restraints)

-Maryland’s law (effective October 1, 2013) requires that children under eight years old ride in an appropriate child restraint,* unless the child is 4’9” or taller, according to the vehicle and child restraint instructions.
+- Maryland’s Child Passenger Safety Law (effective October 1, 2022) requires that children under eight years old ride in an appropriate child safety seat* according to the vehicle and child restraint instructions, unless the child is 4’9” or taller.

-It is the driver’s responsibility to make sure all children are correctly buckled up.
+- It is the driver’s responsibility to make sure all occupants under 16 are correctly buckled up.

 If you are in need of a car seat, contact KISS at 800-370-SEAT (7328) for a referral to a local Car Seat Assistance Program, a low-cost program for families who financially qualify.
 Program availability and car seat inventory vary.

-*Child restraint includes car seats and booster seats and other federally approved safety devices.
+*Child safety seat includes: harnessed car seats and belt positioning booster seats and other federally approved safety devices.

 Transportation Article 22-1121 (Children in Rear of Pick-up Trucks)